Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 8: Switched to Onecall
 Learned I can get uvi through onecall, so I get the lat and lon from the first pull and then pull using one call. updated all values to reflect this.

+### Commit 9: Map forecast
+I am now able to map the next 5 days to cards.
+Currently it just maps the day temp, as I just wanted to make sure everything is going to the right place.

 ## credits
 https://getbootstrap.com/docs/5.0